hyperledger/indy-hipe/text/json-ld-compatibility/README.md

 #### `@type`

-The type of an A2A message, and its associated route or handler in dispatching code, is given by the JSON-LD `@type` property at the root of a message.
+The type of an DIDComm message, and its associated route or handler in dispatching code, is given by the JSON-LD `@type` property at the root of a message.
 [JSON-LD requires this value to be an IRI](https://w3c.github.io/json-ld-syntax/#typed-values).
-A2A DID references are [fully compliant](https://w3c-ccg.github.io/did-spec/#paths).
+DIDComm DID references are [fully compliant](https://w3c-ccg.github.io/did-spec/#paths).
-Instances of `@type` on any node other than a message root have JSON-LD meaning, but no predefined relevance in A2A.
+Instances of `@type` on any node other than a message root have JSON-LD meaning, but no predefined relevance in DIDComm.

 #### `@id`

-The identifier for an A2A message is given by the JSON-LD `@id` property at the root of a message.
+The identifier for an DIDComm message is given by the JSON-LD `@id` property at the root of a message.
 [JSON-LD requires this value to be an IRI](https://w3c.github.io/json-ld-syntax/#specifying-the-type).
-A2A message IDs are relative IRIs, and can be converted to absolute form by prepending `a2a://`.
-Instances of `@id` on any node other than a message root have JSON-LD meaning, but no predefined relevance in A2A.
+DIDComm message IDs are relative IRIs, and can be converted to absolute form by prepending `a2a://`.
+Instances of `@id` on any node other than a message root have JSON-LD meaning, but no predefined relevance in DIDComm.

 #### `@context`

 This is JSON-LD’s namespacing mechanism.
-It is active in A2A messages, but can be ignored for simple processing, in the same way namespaces in XML are often ignored for simple tasks.
+It is active in DIDComm messages, but can be ignored for simple processing, in the same way namespaces in XML are often ignored for simple tasks.

-Every A2A message has an associated `@context`, but we have chosen to follow the procedure described in [section 6 of the JSON-LD spec](https://w3c.github.io/json-ld-syntax/#interpreting-json-as-json-ld), which focuses on how ordinary JSON can be intepreted as JSON-LD by communicating `@context` out of band.
+Every DIDComm message has an associated `@context`, but we have chosen to follow the procedure described in [section 6 of the JSON-LD spec](https://w3c.github.io/json-ld-syntax/#interpreting-json-as-json-ld), which focuses on how ordinary JSON can be intepreted as JSON-LD by communicating `@context` out of band.

-A2A messages communicate the context out of band by specifying it in the protocol definition (e.g., HIPE) for the associated message type; thus, the value of `@type` indirectly gives the relevant `@context`.
-In advanced use cases, `@context` may appear in an A2A message, supplementing this behavior.
+DIDComm messages communicate the context out of band by specifying it in the protocol definition (e.g., HIPE) for the associated message type; thus, the value of `@type` indirectly gives the relevant `@context`.
+In advanced use cases, `@context` may appear in an DIDComm message, supplementing this behavior.

 #### Ordering